 Laura Germine, PhD, Principal Investigator

-Laura Germine is Director of the Laboratory for Brain and Cognitive Health Technology at McLean Hospital, Technical Director of the Institute for Technology in Psychiatry, and Instructor in Psychiatry at Harvard Medical School.
-She earned a B.A. in Neurobiology from UC Berkeley in 2004, a Ph.D. in Experimental Psychopathology from Harvard University in 2012, and completed a postdoctoral fellowship in Psychiatric Genetics at Massachusetts General Hospital and Harvard Medical School.
+Laura Germine is Assistant Professor of Psychiatry at Harvard Medical School and Director of the Laboratory for Brain and Cognitive Health Technology at McLean Hospital.
+She is also Technical Director of the McLean Institute for Technology in Psychiatry.
+She earned a B.A. in Molecular and Cell Biology from UC Berkeley in 2004, a Ph.D. in Experimental Psychopathology from Harvard University in 2012, and completed a postdoctoral fellowship in Psychiatric Genetics at Massachusetts General Hospital and Harvard Medical School.
 Dr. Germine’s research is oriented around understanding cognitive functioning in health and disease, as well as building technology for studying cognition and behavior using the web and mobile devices.
 She created one of the first online neuropsychological laboratories in 2005, which later became TestMyBrain.org.

 Paolo Martini, PhD, Research Engineer